Alpine wildflower meadow in the Colorado Rockies

 This work builds on a research program recognized by the Genetics Society of America and the American Genetic Association, and published in Science — the empirical foundation for everything proposed here.

-The eugenic distortion of Mendel’s work has rippled through these layers of human biology for a century and yet the biology curriculum does not tell this story.
-However, schools were a primary venue for the enactment of eugenic ideology in the early twentieth century.
+The eugenic distortion of Mendel’s work has rippled through these layers of human biology for a century and yet the biology curriculum does not tell this story even though schools were a primary venue for the enactment of eugenic ideology in the early twentieth century.
 Students were taught hereditarian science as accepted fact, and children were tracked and sorted through intelligence tests developed by eugenicists to identify the purportedly “fit” and “unfit.”
 Given this history, school professionals are now among those best positioned to address what that history left behind in the bodies of impacted people.

-The Humane Genomics curriculum that Brian created and studied in the first half of his career addressed the mechanisms that reproduce essentialist beliefs through genetics education.
+The Humane Genomics curriculum that Brian and his team created and studied in the first half of his career addressed the mechanisms that reproduce essentialist beliefs through genetics education.
 The work described here addresses what those beliefs have done — and continue to do — to human bodies across generations.
 This is the unfinished work.
 Beyond Mendel is seeking philanthropic support to complete it.
 Everything produced will be released as open-access material, freely available on this site.

 Complete the curricular vision